Dioxins and Furans

 US EPA Finalizes Updated Emission Standards for Large Municipal Waste Combustors

-The US EPA has finalized stricter emission standards and monitoring requirements for large municipal waste combustors, effective May 2026.
-Operators must prepare for significant capital investment and operational adjustments to meet tighter limits on heavy metals and dioxins by 2031, while new units face immediate compliance deadlines.
+The US EPA has finalized significantly tighter emission limits and monitoring requirements for large municipal waste combustors, with new standards taking effect in May 2026.
+Operators must prepare for substantial capital expenditures and operational upgrades to meet stringent heavy metal and dioxin reductions by 2031, signaling continued federal pressure on waste-to-energy infrastructure.

 UK Defra Calls for Comments on Revised Draft POPs Risk Profile for Brominated Dioxins and Furans (POP 2026)

-The UK is seeking stakeholder input on a revised draft risk profile for brominated and mixed halogenated dioxins and furans under the Stockholm Convention.
-A successful listing as Persistent Organic Pollutants (POPs) would trigger future global and national bans on the production and use of these substances, impacting sectors involved in flame retardants and chemical manufacturing.
+The UK has opened a consultation on the revised draft risk profile for brominated and mixed halogenated dioxins and furans under the Stockholm Convention, closing May 1, 2026.
+Identification as Persistent Organic Pollutants would mandate global production bans and strict waste management, significantly affecting the flame retardant and chemical manufacturing sectors.

 US EPA Finalises NSPS and Emission Guidelines for Large Municipal Waste Combustors

-The US EPA has finalized stricter emission standards and monitoring requirements for large municipal waste combustors, effective May 11, 2026.
-Operators must prepare for tighter limits on heavy metals and dioxins, the removal of startup/shutdown exemptions, and a full compliance transition by March 2031.
+The US EPA has finalized significantly stricter emission limits and monitoring requirements for large municipal waste combustors, effective May 11, 2026.
+Operators must prepare for capital-intensive upgrades to control heavy metals and dioxins while managing increased compliance risk from the removal of startup and shutdown exemptions.

 EFSA Scientific Committee Working Group Begins Risk–Benefit Assessment of Fish Consumption